 The Plan receives contributions in accordance with collective bargaining agreements between the Realty Advisory Board on Labor Relations, Inc. (the "RAB"), or various independent employers, and 32BJ SEIU.
-These collective bargaining agreements provide that employers contribute to the Fund on behalf of each covered employee on the basis of a fixed rate per week.
+These collective bargaining agreements provide that employers contribute to the Fund on behalf of each covered employee on the basis of either a fixed rate per hour or per week.
 Employers who are parties to such collective bargaining agreements may also participate in the Fund on behalf of non-collectively bargained employees by signing a participation agreement.
-Certain other employers (such as 32BJ SEIU itself, the 32BJ Benefit Funds and the RAB) that have a participation agreement with the Fund may also participate in the Fund.
-The Compliance Office will provide you, upon written request, with information as to whether a particular employer is contributing to the Plan on behalf of Participants working under a collective bargaining agreement or a participation agreement and, if so, to which program of benefits the employer is contributing.
+Certain other employers (such as 32BJ SEIU itself, the 32BJ Benefit Funds and the RAB) that have a participation agreement with the Fund may also participate in the Fund may also written request, with information as to whether a particular employer is contributing to the Fund on behalf of Participants working under a collective bargaining agreement and, if so, to which program of benefits the employer is contributing.